Parimatch1/SV-Guides-Revamped/Training Guidelines.md

 V - You must be respectful to everyone at all times.
 Not following this will result in removal from this training.

 VI - Trolling in any form is unacceptable!
 Grammar must be used throughout this training.
-Trolling or not using grammar will result in a strike or instant removal of this training.
+Any violation will result in a strike or instant removal of this training.

 This training will consist of four sections- Faces, Questions, Scenarios, and Accuracy.